 - Number of dependent family members & their expenses

 Q. Why choose Max Life Insurance?

 A. Max Life’s claim assurance is one of the best among private insurance companies in India.
-The company has an impressive individual death claim settlement ratio (claim paid ratio) of 99.22% in FY'19-20 (Src: Annual Audited Financials, FY’19-20).
+The company has an impressive individual death claim settlement ratio (claim paid ratio) of 99.51% in FY'22-23 (Src: Individual Death Claim Paid Ratio as per audited financials for FY 2022-2023).
 Such a healthy claim settlement ratio means that you are more than likely to get your claims on time, and at the time when you probably need it the most.

 The ability of Max Life to offer feature-rich products has demonstrated the company’s robust financial strength and stability.

 The company posted its best finances in a decade.
 The gross written premium touched Rs.
 22,414 crores (Source: Max Life Public disclosure FY’21-22).
 Moreover, the 13th month persistency stood at 85% (Source: Max Life Public disclosure FY’21-22) and the solvency ratio reached 201% (Source: Max Life Public disclosure FY’21-22), 1.34 times more than the mandatory 150% indicating the company’s strong and stable financial position.